julien6387/supvisors/docs/special.rst

 What happens next will depend on the conditions selected in the ``synchro_options`` option.

 Whatever the number of available |Supvisors| instances, |Supvisors| elects a *Master* among the active |Supvisors|
-instances and enters the ``DEPLOYMENT`` state to start automatically the applications.
+instances and enters the ``DISTRIBUTION`` state to start automatically the applications.

 By default, the |Supvisors| *Master* instance is the |Supvisors| instance having the smallest deduced name among all the active |Supvisors| instances, unless the attribute ``core_identifiers`` is used.
 In the latter case, candidates